ava-labs/avalanche-docs/docs/subnets/create-a-vm-timestampvm.md

 ### VM Aliases

-Each VM has a pre-defined, static ID.
+Each VM has a predefined, static ID.
 For instance, the default ID of the TimestampVM is:
 `tGas3T58KzdjLHhBDMnH2TvrddhqTji5iZAMZ3RXs2NLpSnhH`.

 It's possible to give an alias for these IDs.
 For example, we can alias `TimestampVM` by creating a